 For promoters and booking agents, the process is even simpler.
 The sign-up process takes literally two seconds.
 You’ll immediately be able to build a quick profile and browse through artists.

-Gigmit’s algorithms will filter the best artists for you via your location, music genre preferences.
-Additionally, it has the ability to sort through potential acts by their Spotify and Facebook fanbase analytics.
+Gigmit’s algorithms will filter the best artists for you via your location, and music genre preferences.
+Additionally, it has the ability to sort through potential acts by its Spotify and Facebook fanbase analytics.
 Get booking!

 This does indicate that free users, unfortunately, are featured lower in promoters’ search results than Gigmit Pro users.
 Generally speaking, they have a lower likelihood of regularly scoring gigs.

 This doesn’t mean, however, that the free version isn’t worth it; you still have far more access to live opportunities all in one place.
 Gigmit is still a great live music service by default!

 We consider €19 a month to be competitive in pricing, but not at all extortionate.
 Indeed, for a service as revolutionary as Gigmit, it’s worth it!